Paulus88/Pi-hole-on-MicroK8s/README.md

 ```
 The Persistent Volume mounts to save all your Pi-hole data even if pod is redeployed.
 ## Redundancy
 You thought we were done right?
-Working Pi-hole, yeeey but what if one device fails?
+Working Pi-hole, yeah! but what if one device fails?

 **DNS Redundancy**